-Services for Students Experiencing homelessness
+Services for Students Experiencing Transitional housing

 The McKinney-Vento Act is the federal law developed to make certain that every child of a homeless individual and every homeless youth has access to the same free, appropriate public education, including preschool education, as other children and youth.
 The law seeks to remove any barriers created by other laws, regulations, practices, and policies that might keep children experiencing homelessness from receiving the same educational experience.

 Students who lack a fixed, regular, and adequate nighttime residence are eligible for services guaranteed under the McKinney-Vento Act.
 This provision includes children and youth who are:

 - Sharing the housing of other persons due to loss of housing, economic hardship, or similar reason ("doubled-up")